2018 Alumni Fellow

-Julio Manso is a managing director of human resources for JPMorgan Chase & Co.
+Julio Manso is managing director of human resources for JPMorgan Chase & Co.
 In this role, he is head of human resources for consumer and community banking technology, operations and digital.
 Manso joined JPMorgan Chase & Co. from iHeartMedia Inc., where he was the head of human resources for Clear Channel Outdoor, North America, and prior to that the head of talent management.
 Prior to iHeartMedia Inc., he spent seven years at Bank of America in human resources in both the consumer and technology divisions.
 Before his time at Bank of America, Manso spent 12 years in commercial aviation in a variety of line and corporate roles.

 2017 Alumni Fellow

 Amy Martens, P.E. is the manager of engineering services at Blue Cross and Blue Shield of Kansas.
 She has more than 20 years of project leadership experience and manages a team of engineers on process improvement and quality projects.
 She is an emeritus member of the K-State Department of Industrial and Manufacturing Systems Engineering Advisory Council, launched the department’s mentoring program for the IMSE Professional Academy, and is the past chair of the Healthcare Operations Resource Center.

 Martens is a senior adviser for the Institute of Industrial and Systems Engineers KC chapter and serves on the Kansas Society of Professional Engineers (KSPE) board of directors.
 She is an executive committee member and founder of the Blue Cross and Blue Shield of Kansas Toastmasters Club, earning Leader/Communication awards.
 She was named one of Topeka’s 20 under 40 and was nominated as an honoree for the YWCA Women in Excellence.